-- 9.5.1 No new consumers will be allowed on the Domestic single and three phase 33A to 45A and 64 to 80A categories. - 9.5.2 No new consumers will be allowed on the Commercial single phase 33A to 45A and 64 to 100A categories.
-No new consumers will be allowed on the Commercial three phase 33A to 45A category. - 9.5.3 The basic charges of the 33A to 45A and the 46A to 63A categories will be equalized over the next three years by increasing the former charge until it equals the latter charge.
-Once these charges have been equalized, there will be only one category, i.e. 33A to 63A. - 9.5.4 The basic charges of the Domestic single and three phase 64 to 80A categories, as well as the Commercial single phase 64A to 100A category will be increased annually at more than the average towards the charges of the next available tariff option. - 9.5.5 Consumers are encouraged to downgrade to either 32A or 63A as applicable.
+- 9.5.1 No new consumers will be allowed on the Domestic single and three phase 64 to 80A categories. - 9.5.2 No new consumers will be allowed on the Commercial single phase and 64 to 100A categories. - 9.5.4 Household consumers are encouraged to downgrade to either 32A or 63A as applicable.
 The Municipality may consider replacing circuit breakers or to reduce the prepayment meter setting at no cost to the Consumer.
 Downgrading will result in a much lower basic charge, but Consumers may have to make adjustments to their usage pattern so as to comply with the reduced amperage.